-Although the word cherry evokes a mental image of bright red, cherrywood cabinets can come in several different variations of brownish red.
-Finding a floor color to coordinate with cherry cabinets depends largely on the depth of color in the wood cabinets as well as your own personal flooring preferences.
+Although the word cherry evokes a mental image of a bright red hue, cherrywood cabinets can come in several different variations, depending on the type of wood and the finish chosen.
+The heartwood turns a medium brownish red as it darkens over time, and the sapwood appears as a pale yellow color, according to The Wood Database.
+Finding flooring that goes with cherry cabinets depends largely on the depth of color in the wood cabinets as well as your own personal flooring preferences.

 Natural Cherry Stained Cabinets

 Natural cherry stained cabinets have a hint of red, but the predominant tone is light brown.
-While you can use a similar stained wood floor with this color of cabinetry, in a small kitchen the effect would close the room in.
+While you can use a similar stained hardwood floor color with cherry cabinets, in a small kitchen the effect would close the room in.
 Go with either a lighter or darker stain for hardwood floors, or choose a light colored vinyl, linoleum or tile floor, which creates a contrast with the cabinetry.
 Pick colors that are warm in tone to match the natural warm tones of this wood.

 Medium Cherry Stained Cabinets